19hours/sg-statutes/Acts/Women’s Charter.md

 [26/80]

-### Causing or encouraging prostitution of, intercourse with, or indecent assault on, girl below the age of 16
+### Causing or encouraging prostitution of, sexual penetration with, or indecent assault on, girl below the age of 16

-145\.—(1) Any person who causes or encourages the prostitution of, or the commission of unlawful sexual intercourse with, or of an indecent assault on, a girl below the age of 16 years for whom he is responsible shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 years or to both.
+145\.—(1) Any person who causes or encourages the prostitution of, or the commission of unlawful sexual penetration with, or of an indecent assault on, a girl below the age of 16 years for whom he is responsible shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 3 years or to both.

 [51/2007 wef 01/02/2008]

 [26/80]

-(2) Where a girl has become a prostitute, or has had unlawful sexual intercourse, or has been indecently assaulted, a person shall be deemed for the purposes of this section to have caused or encouraged it, if he knowingly allowed her to consort with or to enter or continue in the employment of, any prostitute or person of known immoral character.
+(2) Where a girl has become a prostitute, or has had unlawful sexual penetration, or has been indecently assaulted, a person shall be deemed for the purposes of this section to have caused or encouraged it, if he knowingly allowed her to consort with or to enter or continue in the employment of, any prostitute or person of known immoral character.

 [51/2007 wef 01/02/2008]